Before you begin

 - The shopper has returned the goods, or you have failed to deliver the goods.

 You can accept the chargeback in the your Adyen Customer Area.
-Once you accept, the final status will be Chargeback and the dispute cycle ends.
+Once you accept, and the defense period has expired, the final status will be Lost and the dispute cycle ends.
 To indicate that you have accepted, the journal line DisputeDefensePeriodEnded will be booked.

 Defend against disputes where you have evidence that the transaction is valid, or the transaction amount is high.
 If you defend against the chargeback, the dispute will move through the entire cycle which will be a lengthy, and possibly costly, process.